JoseGaldamez/amazon_store/README.md

     npm install
 ```

+Dont forget configure the environment variables in the .env file.
+When you are done you can continue.

 ## Run
 Once you have the server and the client installed you can run the server and the client.
 > server